Integralist/integralist.co.uk/content/posts/python-asyncio.md

 - a _coroutine function_: an `async def` function.
 - a _coroutine object_: an object returned by calling a coroutine function.

-> Generator based coroutine functions (e.g. those defined by decorating a function with `@asyncio.coroutine`) are superseded by the `async`/`await` syntax, but will continue to be supported _until_ Python 3.10 -- [docs.python.org/3.8/library/asyncio-task.html](https://docs.python.org/3.8/library/asyncio-task.html#asyncio-generator-based-coro)
+> Generator based coroutine functions (e.g. those defined by decorating a function with `@asyncio.coroutine`) are superseded by the `async`/`await` syntax, but will continue to be supported _until_ Python 3.10 -- [docs.python.org/3.8/library/asyncio-task.html](https://docs.python.org/3.8/library/asyncio-task.html#asyncio-generator-based-coro).
+>
+> Refer to my post "[iterators, generators, coroutines](/posts/python-generators/)" for more details about generator based coroutines and their asyncio history.

 ### Tasks